muxingyuan/Learn-Azure-in-a-Month-of-Lunches/README.md

 I have the motivation of driving through this duo-project as fast as possible, since I would love to evolve to a Data Enginner from my current Business Intelligence Developer role.

 At 20 of 370 of this ebook ^-^.
 Happying reading and learning!

+text file "note xxxxxxxx" is my key-ins for essense or greatest or comments;
+text file "command_line xxxxxxxx" is either my commands to interact with github, or, my Linux commands along this book.